Rebalance the indexer cluster

 By using this endpoint on all your peers, you can determine whether the cluster could benefit from primary rebalancing.

-See cluster/master/peers in the Rest API Reference Manual.
+See cluster/manager/peers in the Rest API Reference Manual.

 Summary of indexer cluster primary rebalancing